 Richard M. Peterson, LL.M.

-Director of the Special Education Advocacy Clinic and Assistant Clinical Professor of Law
+Director of Externships and the Special Education Advocacy Clinic and Associate Professor of Clinical Law

 Office: School of Law (SOL)

 - LL.M., Pepperdine University, 2006